MLAide/docs/docs/index.md

 # Introduction

-ML Aide's purpose is making model management a joy for you!
+ML Aide's purpose is to make model management a joy for you!

 ## Key Benefits